Generalized gaussian bounds for discrete convolution powers: Examples and extensions

 \subsection{Example 1: the Lax-Friedrichs scheme}

 The Lax-Friedrichs scheme is an explicit finite difference approximation of \eqref{transport}, which corresponds to the operators:

-where here and below, $\lambda$ is a real parameter\footnote{In the theory of finite difference schemes, it is referred to as the Courant-Friedrichs-Lewy parameter \cite{cfl}.} and ${\bf S}$ denotes the so-called shift operator defined by:
+where here and below, $\lambda$ is a real parameter\footnote{In the theory of finite difference schemes, it is referred to as the Courant-Friedrichs-Lewy parameter \cite{cfl}.} and ${\bf S}$ still denotes the shift operator defined by:

 We now restrict to $\lambda \in (0,1)$ so that both coefficients in the definition \eqref{laxfriedrichs} are positive and they sum to $1$.
 In probability theory, this corresponds to a random walk with probability $(1+\lambda)/2$ to jump of $+1$ and probability $(1-\lambda)/2$ to jump of $-1$ at each time iteration (recall our convention on the coefficients $a_\ell$ which differs from the standard convolution product).